minispooner/SANS_KringleCon_2021_Walkthrough/11 - Customer Complaint Analysis.md

 ## Steps
 1. To read in the file with tcpdump, run `tcpdump -r jackfrosttower-network.pcap` and you can add `-A` to also show the packet details.
 2. Try to find complaints
+3. Solve the challenge!

 <details>
-  <summary>Answer for finding complaints</summary>
+  <summary>Find Complaints - Answer</summary>
   tcpdump -r jackfrosttower-network.pcap -A | grep "POST /feedback/guest_complaint.php" -A 15
 </details>
-3. Solve the challenge!

 <details>
   <summary>Hint 1</summary>
   Try to find something in common between the three trolls' complaints.
 </details>
 <details>
   <summary>Hint 2</summary>
   "non-compliant" doesn't only refer to TCP packets and RFCs.
 What about application-level expectations? (above the HTTP stack)
 </details>
 <details>
   <summary>Hint 3</summary>
   Look at the complaint submitter name and trollid.
 One sticks out.
 </details>
 <details>
   <summary>Answer</summary>
   This command will give you an obvious fishy smell and should lead you to the answer: